samukasmk/django_wallet/README.md

 To access the API documentation you just need click in next URL [http://127.0.0.1](http://127.0.0.1)

-and the system will redirect to the Swagger url at: [http://127.0.0.1/api/docs](http://127.0.0.1/api/docs)

-> But don't forget to create and run the containers with `docker-compose up` command before access the mentioned URLs.
+> But don't forget to check if containers are created and running before access Swagger URL

-**Example:**
+**Swagger example:**

 ![.docs/images/home/swagger-1-home.png](.docs/images/home/swagger-1-home.png)